hm-lang/core/proposals/README.md

 )   # will print one of the above due to randomness.

 # when defining a lambda (not declaring it), you can omit the name:
+# TODO: is this true??
 q(() := True)

 # or you can do multiline with a name-omitted lambda:
+# TODO: is this true??
 X; bool
 q(;;():
     return X